sargapman/Walk2Draw/README.md

 When launched the app will ask for permission to access the device location while the app is running.

 Tap the Start button (bottom of the display) to begin tracking the device location and see the path drawn on the map.
 Tap the Stop button to end location tracking.
+Repeat to get multiple segments for a journey.

 Tap the Share button to share the current map.